QuentinRa/blog.quentinra.dev/info/ocaml/data/avl.md

 let node l h r = Node(l, h, max (get_depth l) (get_depth r), r)
 ```

+> **My note 🙄**: the depth is usually called the height of the tree, but it was disturbing me because we were also calling "h" the head of the tree, now with the depth I'm fine 😬🙄.

 <hr class="sr">

 ## Rotations

-We got four rotation, that we will use to balance our tree.
+We got four rotations, that we will use to balance our tree.

 <div class="row mx-0 justify-content-center"><div class="col-4  border border-dark me-3">